 But how do interior designers and decorators decide on what rug works for our room?
 Is there a specific system they follow or is it all down to what they think might work?
 Well, that's what we're here to find out.
 In this article, we will cover rug selection in modern interior design.
 Then, we will try to figure out if there's a particular method behind the selection and, more importantly, why it might work.

-Difficulties Behind the Choices
+Difficulties Behind Choosing the Right Rug

 As odd as this might sound, most decorators and designers don't know the first thing about rugs.
 To be precise, they don't know the difference between various types.
 They also don't necessarily keep up with all of the modern rug trends.
 Another thing we should state is that the same applies to other elements of the room, such as sofas, lamps, coffee tables, shelves, plant pots, etc.